sjappig/mldn-capstone/report/capstone_report.md

 \newpage

 ## IV.
-Results
+Results and conclusion

 ### Model Evaluation and Validation

 Final results of the refined RNN model are illustrated in Figure 14 and Table 1.
+For these results, whole training dataset is used for training, and the separate test dataset is used for testing.
 In Table 1 are also benchmark results.

 ![RNN model](f1_score_RNN.png)